Theodor-Springmann-Stiftung/hamann-ausgabe-core/HaWeb/README.md

 Run

-`dotnet watch --verbose --project Tailwind.csproj build -- Tailwind.csproj` and
+`dotnet watch run` and

-`dotnet watch --verbose --project HaWeb.csproj -- run --project HaWeb.csproj`
+`npm run watch`

 in seperate terminals to watch for specific file changes in .css / .js / .cshtml / .json or .cs files and to rebuild the css-Files and the app automatically on change.

+There is a chance you need to set the Environment Variable to 'Development' in Windows, do that with `$Env:ASPNETCORE_ENVIRONMENT = "Development"`.

-Recommended vscode plugins include the XML Tools, Prettier, c#, Nuget Gallery, Tailwind CSS IntelliSense & TODO Tree.
+Recommended vscode plugins include the XML Tools, c#, Tailwind CSS IntelliSense & TODO Tree.

 ## Redesign der Hamann-Vebseite, drittes Update
 Veränderungenen in der Funktionalität für den Benutzer